trueos/trueos-docs/trueos-handbook/postinstall.rst

 The password must be a minimum of **4** characters and must be typed twice to confirm the password.
 Click :guilabel:`Next` when finished.

-.. index:: create new users
+.. index:: create a user
 .. _Create a User:

 Create a User